Joel-Baptista/PSR_TP3_G6/README.md

 **Team Hunt - Green - camera and lidar; Blue - Nav3d; Red - Oriented Goal**

-Each team uses a diferent method to perceive the enveironment and the other players:
+Each team uses a different method to perceive the environment and the other players:

 - Green Team: camera and lidar script;
 - Red Team: Oriented Goal;